OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/01-EEG-Setup.md

 * x4 AA batteries
 * x6 [gold cup electrodes](https://shop.openbci.com/collections/frontpage/products/openbci-gold-cup-electrodes?variant=9056028163)

+Before applying ten20 paste on subjects with long hair, refer to this [guide](https://www.aset.org/files/public/10-20_System_Demonstration.pdf) on parting the hair for 10-20 international standard electrode positions.

 If you are using an OpenBCI electrode starter kit, use the following electrodes so as to be consistent with the GUI's color-coding protocol:

   1. Black